dd-debug/chemical_potential_diagram_and_convex_hull_and_pourbaix_diagram/README.md

 ## Tutorials and examples

-We offer examples to generate 3d convex hull phase diagram, and plot tangent planes or reaction compound convex hulls; and also binary/ternary chemical potential diagrams, mixed chemical potential and composition phase diagrams.
+We offer examples to generate 3d convex hull phase diagram, and plot tangent planes or reaction compound convex hulls; and also binary/ternary chemical potential diagrams, mixed chemical potential and composition phase diagrams; high dimensional Pourbaix diagram with arbitrary axis, such as pH, E, chemical potential, particle radius, etc.

+Besides the example we offered here, these packages can actually do more phase diagrams, feel free to contact jiadongc@umich.edu, if you have any new plan on making new phase diagrams using these codes.

 ## Citation